ashtonjamesd/semantic-interpretation/written/0_introduction/3_syntax.md

 Programming languages have rules that must be followed in order to build a working program in that language.
 The language may consist of words, numbers, and symbols that must be correctly structured for the program to be considered valid and able to execute.

 A language may be written such that certain words are built-in and considered part of the language syntax.
-Examples of this are the `for` and `while` keywords in C, which both symbolise the start of a loop control flow statement.
+Examples of this are the `for` and `while` keywords in C, which both symbolize the start of a loop control flow statement.
 These are known as reserved words and cannot be used as identifiers (such as variable or function names).

 The primary goal of syntax is to enforce a standard procedure of writing code in a specific language.
 It ensures that code can be understood by the computer and executed without errors.
 If a programmer writes code that contains invalid characters or something against the language rules (syntactically invalid), then a syntax error will occur, preventing the program from running.